pfmc-assessments/shortspine_thornyhead_2023/doc/_main.md

 # Introduction
 ## Basic Information
-This assessment reports the status of shortspine thornyhead (_Sebastolobus alascanus_) off the US West coast using data through xxxx.
+This assessment reports the status of shortspine thornyhead (_Sebastolobus alascanus_) off the US West coast using data through 2022.

 Shortspine Thornyhead (*Sebastolobus alascanus*) are found in the waters off the West Coast of the United States from northern Baja California to the Bering Sea at depths of 20 meters to over 1,500 meters.
 The majority of the spawning biomass occurs in the oxygen minimum zone between 600 and 1,400 meters.
 The distribution of the smallest shortspine thornyhead suggests that they tend to settle at around 100–400 meters and are believed to have ontogenetic migration down the slope, although large individuals are found across the depth range.
 Higher densities (kg/ha) of shortspine thornyhead occur in shallower areas (under 500 meters) off Oregon and Washington, whereas in California, they occur in deeper areas (**above x meters;** Figure \ref{fig:stock-map}).